 It was the sweetest thing 💗

 In June, Roland Rydstrom opened the blinds to let the morning light into his home in Anchorage, Alaska.
 He was getting ready to sit down to work, but what he saw out the window was quite a distraction.

 A mother moose and her twin calves lay in his backyard, basking in the sun.

-He knew that about 12 days ago, two moms had given birth to twins in the woods surrounding his neighborhood, but he usually only caught glimpses of the little families as they passed through his yard.
+He knew that two moms had given birth to twins in the woods surrounding his neighborhood, but he usually only caught glimpses of the little families as they passed through his yard.

 This mama moose and her babies showed no interest in moving on — seeming perfectly content to use Rydstrom’s backyard as their nursery for the day.